sharanair29/tigerlab/README.md

 `docker-compose down`

+If you have previously started the container without specifing the environment variables, volumes would be created for the default postgres db and your .env file will be skipped, to fix this remove the volumes attached to your tigerlab image

+TO remove all volumes:

+`docker volume rm $(docker volume ls -q)`

+TO remove a specific volume:

+`docker volume rm $(volumename)`

 # Things that could be improved

 Due to time constraints, I was not able to improvise on the data fetch event for the dashboard page using htmx, right now it is triggered every 1 second to check for new file uploads.
 Ideally it should implement a data fetch on an event change like the analytics page does to reduce server load.